briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

 notification at the time of such arrival that the vehicle owner or operator may pay a fee of not more than one-half of the fee for the removal of the motor vehicle established by the Public Utilities Commission in rules adopted under Ohio R.C.
-4921.25, in order to obtain release of the motor vehicle.
+[4921.25][ORC Section 4921.25], in order to obtain release of the motor vehicle.
 However, if the vehicle is within a municipal corporation and the municipal corporation has established a vehicle removal fee, the towing service shall give the owner or operator oral or written notification that the owner or operator may pay not more than one-half of that fee to obtain release of the motor vehicle.
 That fee may be paid by use of a major credit card unless the towing service uses a mobile credit card processor and mobile service is not available at the time of the transaction.

     Upon payment of the applicable fee, the towing service shall give the vehicle owner or operator a receipt showing both the full amount normally